 Skamania County Early Support for Infants & Toddlers (ESIT)

-Birth to Age 3 Services Please contact Hillary or Ronda for infomation regarding children ages 0-3 who may need services for a developmental disability.
-Hillary Brunton
+Birth to Age 3 Services Please contact Kim or Ronda for infomation regarding children ages 0-3 who may need services for a developmental disability.

 What is early intervention?
 Early intervention in Washington State is a collection of services families may need for their infants or toddlers with disabilities.
 Early intervention during the first years of a child’s life can make a big difference in the future of that child.
 Early intervention may: